 One possible project would look at the efficiency of energy transfer between host plants and the parasitic dodder plants.
 Energy transfer in food webs is typically quite inefficient (on average, approximately 10% of the energy in one trophic level is assimilated into the biomass in the next higher trophic level), but preliminary evidence suggests that this transfer of energy is much more efficient in the case of dodder.
 In our project we would attempt to quantify this energy transfer.

 If growing space is more limited, an alternative project would investigate patterns of resistance to dodder in some individuals of velvetleaf plants (Abutilon theophrasti).
 Past studies have found that some velvetleaf plants show resistance to attack by dodder.
-In our project we would observe the intial attachment behavior of dodder seedlings or cuttings encountering susceptible vs. resistant host plants to try to gain insights into the mechanisms underlying resistance.
+In our project we would observe the initial attachment behavior of dodder seedlings or cuttings encountering susceptible vs. resistant host plants to try to gain insights into the mechanisms underlying resistance.

 The general question my research addresses is: how does the activity of neurons in the brain relate to cognitive processes?
 Currently, I am interested in how the brain generates the perception of visual stimuli, abstracted from the pattern of light that falls on the retina and is represented in early visual areas.
 Specifically, I study how patterns of neural activity across the brain differ between states of perceptual awareness, and over time.
 One method I currently use is a brain imaging technique (magnetoencephalography, or MEG) which can capture quickly-changing neural events.
 With this technique, neural activity can be recorded with a high temporal resolution across 248 channels.
 These neural time courses provide the basis for data analysis, which is performed using computer programming.